Introducing the next generation of online communities. Read the announcement

 While not all questions are urgent, issues and complaints need to be addressed quickly to help upset customers and prevent these situations from going viral on social media.

-The airline in this situation could respond to the upset customer by telling them the wifi cost was listed on the flight’s page.
-However, this could generate backlash from users on that social media platform who perceive the response as rude.
-Instead, the airline could better handle the situation by apologizing that the information was not clearly communicated and tell the customer what steps they’ll take to prevent this issue from happening again.
+The airline in this situation could respond to the upset customer by apologizing that the information was not clearly communicated and telling the customer what steps they’ll take to prevent this issue from happening again.
 Depending on the severity of the situation, a brand may also offer discounts or vouchers as a last resort to help reconcile with the upset customer.

 3. To thank customers for positive feedback